5x2 Pressure Treated Wood Applications

 Thanks to the protective treatment and C24 grading of 5x2 treated timber, it is suitable for use in a variety of indoor and outdoor applications such as:

 What's The Difference Between Treated Timber & Sawn Timber?

-Sawn timber is wood that has been cut to the required dimensions but hasn't been pressure treated and kiln dried.
-In the building sector, pressure treated timber is popular as it provides many benefits, namely protection from the elements.
+Sawn timber is wood that has been cut to the required dimensions but hasn't yet been pressure treated and kiln dried.
+Pressure-treated timber, otherwise known as tanalised timber (due to the Tanalith E wood preservative that impregnates the wood) provides many benefits, such as resistance to the elements.

-If primer or paint is added to it at this juncture, it will not work very well and will most likely be rejected by the water based chemicals that are still drying in the wood.
-It is a good idea to allow the wood to dry completely before adding any paint or primer to it.
-This can take up to a few weeks depending on the environmental conditions at the storage area.
+Yes, you can absolutely paint treated timber.
+However, it is a good idea to allow the wood to dry completely before adding any paint or primer to it.
+This can take up to a few weeks depending on the environmental conditions of the storage area.
 Heat and direct sunlight can cause the treated timber to warp instead of dry out and damper conditions can prolong the drying out period.

 All of the treated timber for sale on the Materials Market website is Forest Stewardship Council (FSC) or Programme for the Endorsement of Forest Certification (PEFC) certified, which means that our timber is responsibly sourced from environmentally responsible suppliers.